background

 • The investment banking function provides advisory services on mergers and acquisitions (M&A) and securities underwriting on behalf of corporations and institutional clients.

-• The role of an investment bank is to act as an intermediary between clients and corporations (or institutional investors) to ensure proper guidance is delivered based on the firm’s expertise and past transactions.
+• The investment bank serves as a financial intermediary between clients and corporations (or institutional investors) to ensure proper guidance is delivered based on the firm’s expertise, network, and past transactions.

 • The skills required to work in investment banking are a combination of technical skills (e.g., financial modeling, valuation, market research) and soft skills (e.g., time management, effective communication).

-• The top investment banks are divisions within large full-service banks referred to as “bulge brackets,” which include JPMorgan, Morgan Stanley, Goldman Sachs, and Citigroup.
+• The top investment banks are divisions within large full-service banks referred to as “bulge brackets”, like JPMorgan, Morgan Stanley, Goldman Sachs, and Citigroup.

 • The “elite boutiques” are independent advisory firms that specialize in financial and strategic advisory services, with the most prestigious firms being Evercore, Moelis, Lazard, Centerview, PJT, and Qatalyst.